triggermesh/docs/docs/guides/triggermesh-ami.md

 ![TriggerMesh AMI Search](../assets/images/triggermesh-ami/search_ami.png)

-The TriggerMesh AMI deploys the TriggerMesh Cloud-Native Integration Platform (and its dependencies) on top of a Kubernetes cluster ([K3S](https://k3s.io/)).
+The TriggerMesh AMI runs the TriggerMesh Cloud-Native Integration Platform (and its dependencies) on top of a single node Kubernetes cluster using ([k3s](https://k3s.io/)).
 The recommended instance type for the EC2 instance is `t2.xlarge` or higher.

 The instance requires `32GiB` or higher as required.